TIBCOSoftware/snappydata/docs/howto/import_from_hive_table.md

         snappy-sql> create table if not exists default.t1(id int) row format delimited fields terminated by ',';
         snappy-sql> insert into default.t1 select id, concat(id) from range(100);

-If you have not configure any of the configuration files mentioned above( hive-site.xml, core-site.xml, hdfs-site.xml) and started the Hadoop and Hive daemons, you will see the following error in SnappyData:
+If you have not configure any of the configuration files mentioned above( hive-site.xml, core-site.xml, hdfs-site.xml) and started the Hadoop and Hive daemons, you will see the following error in TIBCO ComputeDB:

 ```
 No Datastore found in the Distributed System for 'execution on remote node null'.